carbon-language/carbon-lang/llvm/docs/CoverageMappingFormat.rst

    [32 x i8] c"..." ; Encoded data (dissected later)
   }, section "__llvm_covmap", align 8

-The current version of the format is version 4.
-There are two differences from version 3:
+The current version of the format is version 5.
+There is one difference from version 4:

+* The notion of branch region has been introduced along with a corresponding region kind.
+Branch regions encode two counters, one to track how many times a "true" branch condition is taken, and one to track how many times a "false" branch condition is taken.

+There are two differences between versions 4 and 3:

 * Function records are now named symbols, and are marked *linkonce_odr*.
 This allows linkers to merge duplicate function records.
 Merging of duplicate